AntoineViau/webassembly-jpeg/readme.md

 ## What does it do ?
-When index.html is launched in your browser, a Jpeg image is loaded through an XmlHttpRequest and processed as raw data (see `loadSrcImage`).
+When index.html is launched in your browser, a Jpeg image is fetched() and processed as raw data (see `loadSrcImage`).
 The data are given to the C/WASM code through `setSrcImage` : it will decode the raw data as Jpeg and store the bitmap in memory for further Jpeg encoding/decoding.
 After this init step, when the user moves the slider, the `update` JS function will call the `compress` C/WASM function.
 This is the app core : the image is encoded with the given quality value, then decoded and send back to the Javascript.
 Finally, the image is displayed in a canvas.

 ## Install, build and run